LucasCiminelli/ReactJs-EntregaFinal-Ciminelli/README.md

 # Welcome to my proyect "Gentlement's Club"

+### Tech Stack

+ ReactJs, Javascript, Bootstrap5, NodeJs, Firebase,     Github, Toastify

+## Introduction

 For this project I created an interactive, modern and scalable E-Commerce from scratch.
 For this project I used the following technologies: ReactJs, Javascript, Bootstrap5, Firebase and Github to manage the versions.

 Javascript to handle the logic of the project.
 ReactJs to render the components.
 Bootstrap5 and Css for styling.
 Firebase as server.
+With bootstrap5 and Css I managed to create a nice design, interactive with the end user and responsive, adaptable to all devices.

+## Flow and functionalities

 In this application you will be able to browse the different sections of the page, you will be able to enter the different categories, to which a filter was applied to redirect to specific products.